Contact tracing

 SC_article__Contact_Tracing.png

-Below, you can find the typical order of forms to be filled-out.
+Below, you can find the typical order of forms to be filled-out as demonstrated in the video.
 If you’re getting started and want to test the workflow, follow these steps:

 1. Fill out the "0.
 Suspected Cases" form: this is where you register any suspected case and direct them to testing.